stelzinga/MF/Management_Framework.md

 - Escalate problems arising in completing an Objective.

 Pro-activity is to act entrepreneurial i.e., self-initiate Objectives and Goals.
 Pro-activity focuses on *missing*, *ineffective* or *inefficient* parts of the Venture and includes the capacity to:
-- See the bigger picture, being able to zoom-out of Objectives and seeing how Objectives feed into Goals and Goals into the Mission and thus the Venture's overall result.
+- See the bigger picture, being able to zoom-out of Objectives and seeing how Objectives feed into Goals and Goals into the Mission and the Operations overall Results.
-- Have a strong focus on the Mission and Goals rather than Objectives alone.
+- Have a strong focus on final Results rather than only the performance of the Objectives assigned to oneself
-- Understand if the Mission is only partially met and why
+- Understand if and when Results are only partially met and why
-- Understand which Goals are missing/incomplete such if they were remediated the Mission would be fully met.
+- Understand which Objectives and Goals are missing/incomplete such if they were remediated the Results would be achieved.
-- Define missing Goals including targeted Result.
-- Understand Goals of the Venture and how underlying existing Objectives align to that Goal, including Objectives that are not covered by him/her.
+- Understand Goals of the Venture and how underlying existing Objectives align to that Goal, including Objectives that are not covered by the Staff.
-- Understand which Goals are partially or not met and why
-- Understand which Objectives are missing/incomplete such that those Goals would be fully met.
-- Define/re-define missing/incomplete Objectives including Result, Processes involved, dependencies on other Processes and Resources (Assets, Staff, Suppliers).
+-Ability to see dependencies between Processes and Resources
+- Think out of the box to

 Lastly, Leadership is defined as to use leadership principles to initiate new Goals and Objectives as well as to complete existing Objectives more efficiently and understanding the strengths of Groups and Staff in the Venture.
 Leadership focuses on with *whom* to achieve Objectives and includes the capacity to:
 - Drive and motivate others (other Staff, Suppliers) to achieve one's own Objectives